georgjz/georgjz.github.io/_drafts/wyvern/2020-01-30-wyvern-02-DRAFT.md

 ## The Assembler

 The main job of the assembler is to take a (hopefully, valid) input file and turn it into an object file.
-As target format, I plan to use [ELF][elf], since there's already a [Haskell library][elfhs] that implements most of the functionality I'll need.
+As target format, I plan to use [ELF][elf].
 The linker will then take said object files to create the final binary.

-The assembler is made up of three basic parts and the symbol table, which is a bit special and will have its section:
+The assembler is made up of three basic parts and the symbol table, which is a bit special and will have its own section:

 Keep in mind this is just a high-level overview.
 We'll look at each part's functionality in more detail once we start implementing them.
 Let's look at all three stages individually.